aclemons/emailrelay/doc/developer.md

 However, sometimes there are objects that need to be more resilient to exceptions.
 In particular, a network server should not terminate just because one of its connections fails unexpectedly.
-In these cases the owning parent object receives the exception notification together with a pointer that identifies the child object that threw the exception (ie. the exception source).
+In these cases the owning parent object receives the exception notification together with an `ExceptionSource` pointer that identifies the child object that threw the exception.
 This allows the parent object to absorb the exception and delete the child, without the exception killing the whole server.

-Event sources in the event loop are held as a file descriptor, a windows event handle, an EventHandler pointer, an ExceptionHandler pointer and an ExceptionSource pointer.
-The first two together are known as a Descriptor, and the last two together are known as an ExceptionSink.
+Event sources in the event loop are typically held as a file descriptor and a windows event handle, together known as a `Descriptor`.
+Event loop implementations typically watch a set of Descriptors for events and call the relevant EventHandler/ExceptionHandler code via the `EventEmitter` class.

 Multi-threading
 ---------------